6 tips for beginners: facilitating an agile retrospective

 A moderator should therefore be a neutral person who is recognized by the team in this role.
 If this role cannot be filled by a Scrum Master or Agile Coach, it is often a good option to pass the moderation role on to the team in order to give everyone the opportunity to slip into this role and learn from it.

-Especially if you as a manager should moderate a retrospective, actively encourage team members to take over the moderation of retrospectives.
-Or create a pull effect - after all, this is how we actively invest in the further development of moderation skills (not just retrospectives).
+Especially if you as a manager are supposed to moderate a retrospective, actively encourage team members to take over the moderation of retrospectives.
+Or create a pull effect - after all, this actively invests in the further development of moderation skills (not only of retrospectives).

 Tip 2 for moderating a retro: Prepare the stage with the check-in